junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He feels the hand he's holding droops slack when it's over.

-Cas's body stays dead still on the ground, eyes closed.
+Cas's body stays deadly still on the ground, eyes closed.
 His body feels cold.

 "No, no, no, no, no --" Dean throws himself over to him, crying helplessly.
 He reaches a finger under his nose, then sits back heavily on his heels.